adindajulia06/mbs/README.md

 - Clone the repo: `git clone https://github.com/addrmwn/mbs.git`
 - Edit Mainconfig.php
 - adjust to your configuration starting from base url to database
-- import the mbsid.sql file which is in the database folder, into your phpmyadmin
+- import the mbs.sql file which is in the database folder, into your phpmyadmin
-- Rename File htaccess to .htaccess

 # Login